Travel.State.Gov > International Travel > Learn About Your Destination > United Arab Emirates International Travel Information

 Charity and fundraising activities are closely regulated by the UAE government, and it is against the law to conduct any private fundraising activity online (including those conducted on popular fundraising websites for personal causes).

 Terrorist Organizations List: On November 15, 2014, the UAE government announced a list of 85 groups it considers to be terrorist organizations.
-Although many of these groups – including two U.S.-based organizations – are not included on the U.S. Department of State’s Foreign Terrorist Organizations list, all travelers to the UAE are subject to UAE law within UAE territory.
 Individuals who are associated with groups on the UAE list could be detained at UAE borders, have their assets frozen, and/or be prosecuted for membership in a terrorist organization.

 Religious Proselytizing: While individuals are free to worship as they choose, and facilities are available for that purpose, religious proselytizing is not permitted in the UAE.
 Persons violating this law, even unknowingly, may be imprisoned or deported.

 Employment in the UAE: Although it is common for a local sponsor to hold an employee's passport, it is illegal to do so under UAE law.
-Many contractual/labor disputes can be avoided by clearly establishing all terms and conditions of employment or sponsorship in the labor contract at the beginning of any employment.
+Many contractual or labor disputes can be avoided by clearly establishing all terms and conditions of employment or sponsorship in the labor contract at the beginning of any employment.
 Should a dispute arise, the UAE Ministry of Labor has established a special department to review and arbitrate labor claims.
-Please review your employment contract before coming to the UAE and make sure that you understand it.
-Some employees are obligated to pay their employers if they wish to terminate their contracts early.
 If an employee leaves his/her job without properly canceling the employment visa, the employer can file charges that can lead to imprisonment, fines, and/or deportation.
 The U.S. Embassy and Consulate General do not intercede in employment disputes.

-U.S. citizens have at times become involved in disputes of a commercial or financial nature that have prompted local firms or courts to take possession of the U.S. citizen's passport, effectively preventing the individual from leaving the UAE until the dispute is resolved.
-In addition, local firms have been known to leverage the UAE criminal justice system in an attempt to coerce and/or strengthen their negotiation stance during commercial disputes by filing criminal complaints, which may lead not only to travel restrictions but possible criminal penalties, including jail time.
-A list of local attorneys capable of representing U.S. citizens in such matters is available from the Consular and Commercial sections of the U.S. Embassy in Abu Dhabi and the U.S. Consulate General in Dubai.
+U.S. citizens have become involved in commercial or financial disputes that have prompted local firms or courts to take possession of the U.S. citizen's passport, effectively preventing the individual from leaving the UAE.
+In addition, local firms have been known to file criminal complaints, which may lead not only to travel restrictions but possible criminal penalties, including jail time.
+A list of local attorneys is available from the U.S. Embassy in Abu Dhabi and the U.S. Consulate General in Dubai.

-Basic modern medical care and medicines are available in the principal cities of the UAE, but not necessarily in outlying areas.
-There are significant variations in quality of care provided, so care should be taken in choosing a health care provider and reputable facility.
+Adequate health facilities are available, but health care in rural areas may be below U.S. standards.
 While most common conditions can be appropriately treated in the UAE, complex medical conditions may be better treated in the United States.
 Providers may recommend a large number of procedures and tests, some of which may be unnecessary.

 For further health information, go to:

-Road Conditions and Hazards: Traffic accidents are a leading cause of death in the UAE.
-According to the World Health Organization, the UAE has the highest rate of road fatalities in the Middle East and one of the highest rates in the world.
+Road Conditions and Safety: Traffic accidents are a leading cause of death in the UAE.
 Drivers often drive at high speeds.
 Unsafe driving practices are common, especially on inter-city highways.
 On highways, unmarked speed bumps and drifting sand create additional hazards.
 Pedestrians should also use great care on the roads of the UAE – over 25 percent of road fatalities are pedestrians.

 In order to drive, UAE residents must obtain a UAE driver's license.
 Foreign driver’s licenses are not recognized for residents of the UAE; however, U.S. citizen visitors who are not UAE residents can drive using a valid driver’s license issued by his or her state.
 An international driver’s license may be required in some emirates.
 The UAE recognizes driver's licenses issued by other Gulf Cooperation Council (GCC) states only if the bearer is driving a vehicle registered to the same GCC state.
 Under no circumstances should anyone drive without a valid license.